Last updated 4th June, 2025

 There are a number of pond-liner materials which can be used as a water-tight barrier in the excavated hole, but the cheaper ready-made plastic and fibreglass pond liners are often quite shallow and only available in a limited range of designs and shapes.

-Flexible rubber liners are more expensive, but offers far more variety in terms of pond size and shape.
+Flexible rubber liners are more expensive, but offer far more variety in terms of pond size and shape.
 Whichever pond liner you choose it is always a good idea to use a protective underlay beneath the liner to stop root penetration and damage from stones.

 Protective underlay is usually supplied in 2-metre-wide rolls and is easy to fit.
 You simply roll out the underlay around the pond contours with an overlap of at least 15-20cm.
 Any excess underlay can be easily trimmed with a sharp knife or scissors.